thisisignitedoreo/orbitalcb/README.md

 ## For developers

 Clickbot is split into two parts: logic and interface.
-Logic is some kind of library on top of which you can write any interface you want This overcomes the problem with TCB++ in which I had a completly different console version with its own logic and such.
+Logic is some kind of library on top of which you can write any interface you want.
+This overcomes the problem with TCB++ in which I had a completly different console version with its own logic and such.
 It was really hard to maintain.